marcusdemaria/marcusdemaria/README.md

 ⚡ Currently a Third Year Mechatronics Engineering Student at McMaster University

-- I’m interested in software optimization and automation of embedded engineered tools, analyatics with data processing/testing, and mechanical design
+- I’m interested in software optimization and automation of embedded engineered tools, analyatics with data processing/testing, and mechanical design to showcase optimized, efficient, and technologically advanced results

 - Previously an Engineering Intern at Welbilt Inc. and ALMAG Aluminum where I dealt with and worked on projects related to electromechanical design, manufacturing, CADing, automomation, and data acquistion/testing